 To your credit, in your more lucid times you must have realised it was for the best that you let me go, you could have clung onto me.
 You’d just lost your father, your only safety net in a tiny, rundown town full of judgemental, twitchy curtains and nowhere to turn.
 The events leading up to my departure being enough to fuel the gossips for years to come, but with the perfect tabloid ending, losing your child…because they would likely never truly understand that you didn’t lose me, you set me free, and that was probably the biggest sacrifice you could ever have made, which meant you were in fact a billion times better than those ‘perfect’ mums with their afternoon teas, perfect smiles and cheating husbands…yikes, there’s that angry 12 year old #sorrynotsorry

-I’ve decided to write to you now because there are so many things I truly didn’t understand, as a child, as a teenager, in my 20’s, even up until 34, when you died.
-Some of which I understand now, especially with a daughter of my own, and others I still wrestle with.
+I’ve decided to write to you now because there are so many things about our life and our relationship that I truly didn’t understand, as a child, as a teenager, in my 20’s, even up until 34, when you died.
+Some of which I get now, especially with a daughter of my own, and others I still wrestle with.
 But we never reached the point where I could share any of this with you, and so much of it needs to be said – I’m pretty sure that though you can’t read my mind (I really hope you can’t, it is a mess in there?!) that somehow putting it all into words that this time won’t be brushed away, will mean they get to you via some crazy digital/spiritual osmosis – don’t worry, I’ve not become a Scientologist.

 I’d better go, I promised to be home by 6 and I have to get your granddaughter some dinner and into bed…she’s quite the character, but I think you probably saw that when you met her.
 I tell her she’s amazing, that she can be whoever she wants to be and to aim for the moon…I hope she truly believes it, that she learns to sing her own song to the moon more often than she listens to the canary, but I will put it there anyway, just in case.